 Like many local musicians Colin has his daytime gig, but when the stage lights go up that's when the real fun begins.

-ANTHONY DiMAURO: Guitar and Vocals
+ANTHONY DiMAURO: Guitars and Vocals

 It all started at the age of 8 after receiving an acoustic guitar for Christmas.
 Pretending to play it for 6 years and then watching people play sparked a real interest in music.
 After learning to play by ear it was time to dabble in garage bands, party’s and just having fun jamming.
 Anthony joined the Navy out of high school and played in one of the ship’s bands while deployed on an air craft carrier.
 He extended his playing after returning to the naval air station Oceana VA in Virginia Beach performing with his shipmates.
 Once his tour of duty was fulfilled he returned home and furthered his playing by attending open jams.
 After hearing of a band forming at St. Agnes church for Sunday evening mass in Blackwood, NJ he felt the need to join.
 He played there for 17 years while still jamming with friends and playing in the Bobby Martin Jam band for a couple years.
 Now playing with “The McLain Conspiracy” Anthony is looking forward to further enjoy music with guys that show the same passion for music as himself.

-RICH LANGE: Bass Guitar and Vocals
+LEE STRING: Bass Guitar and Guitars

 All Along The Watchtower - Jimi Hendrix